openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 Press Esc and then type ':wq' and press Enter to write the file and quit

+`reboot` to apply the wifi changes and (hopefully) get online

+After rebooting, log back in and type `iwgetid -r` to make sure you successfully connected to wifi.

-Run `ifup wlan0` to make sure you can connect to wifi
+Run `ifconfig wlan0` to determine the IP address of the wireless interface, in case you need it to SSH below.

-`reboot` so you can connect via ssh

- Close the current serial window
+Leave the serial window open in case you can't get in via SSH and need to fix your wifi config.

 If you need more details on setting up wpa_supplicant.conf, see one of these guides: